PLAYER DEVELOPMENT AND TEAM TRAINING

 You are always welcome to attend a weekday or Sunday session to try us out.

-Knows where the defender is -- did a stepover and takes the ball in the opposite direction with the outside of left foot.
+He knows where the defender is -- did a stepover with his right and takes the ball in the opposite direction with the outside of left foot.
 NICE!

 DCYFC consists of both "Select' teams and a "Development Academy" to promote skill development and game understanding.
 Our goal is to create skillful soccer players capable of playing at a higher level.